Golf

 Spread Golf Betting

-The range of spread betting prices may allow the bettor options such as number of players making the cut. finishing under par, lowest score of any player, yardage distance of any holes-in-one or the number of eagles recorded in a tournament.
+The range for spread betting may allow the bettor great and exciting options such as the number of players making the cut, finishing under par, the lowest score of any player, the yardage distance of any holes-in-one, or the number of eagles recorded in a tournament.

-By using these spreads, bettors can either side with someone they think will play well in the event, or bet against a player that may not do as well.
+By using these spreads options, bettors can either side with someone they think will play well in the event, or bet against a player that may not do as well.
 For example, a bookmaker may give Dustin Johnson a leaderboard spread of 21-24 at a major tournament.

 If the bettor feels Johnson will finish in the top four places, they would “buy” on the spread.
 They would “sell” on the spread if they think Johnson will finish below the top four.